jsummers/deark/technical.md

 ## Other information ##

 By design, Deark does not look at any files that don't explicitly appear on the command line.
-In the future, there might be an option to change this behavior.
+In the future, there might be an option to change this behavior, and automatically try to find related files.

 ## How to build ##

-Deark is written in C. On a Unix-like system, typing "make" from a shell prompt will (hopefully) be sufficient.
+Deark is written in C. On a Unix-like system, typing "make" from a shell prompt will (hopefully) be sufficient:

+    $ make

+This will build an executable file named "deark".
 Deark has no dependencies, other than the standard C libraries.

+If you want to install it in a convenient location, just copy the "deark" file.
+For example:

+    $ sudo cp deark /usr/local/bin/

 For Microsoft Windows, the project files in proj/vs2008 should work for Visual Studio 2008 and later.
 Alternatively, you can use Cygwin.